ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 that contains a URI, which points to the root of a TIPS view (denoted as TIPS-V), and a summary of the current view, which contains the information to correctly interact with the current view.
-With the URI to the root of a TIPS view, clients can construct URIs (see {{schema}}) to fetch incremental updates and to report liveness.
+With the URI to the root of a TIPS view, clients can construct URIs (see {{schema}}) to fetch incremental updates.

 An example workflow is shown in {{fig-workflow-pull}}.
 After the TIPS-F service receives the request from the client to monitor the updates of an ALTO resource, it creates a TIPS view service and returns the corresponding information to the client.
-The URI points to that specific TIPS-V instance and the summary contains a heartbeat interval, the start-seq and end-seq of the update graph, and a server-recommended edge to consume first, e.g., from i to j.
+The URI points to that specific TIPS-V instance and the summary contains the start-seq and end-seq of the update graph, and a server-recommended edge to consume first, e.g., from i to j.

 An ALTO client can then continuously pull each additional update with the information.
 For example, the client in {{fig-workflow-pull}} first fetches the